Fertmeneses/coding_challenge_bottle_sets/README.md

 **Windows system**: Install a Python interpreter.
 For assistance, refer to [Python releases for Windows](https://www.python.org/downloads/windows/) and also [Using Python on Windows](https://docs.python.org/3/using/windows.html).

 **MacOS system**: Ensure Python is installed.
-For assistance, you can refer to [how to install Python on Mac](https://www.dataquest.io/blog/installing-python-on-mac/) 👈🏽.
+For assistance, refer to [how to install Python on Mac](https://www.dataquest.io/blog/installing-python-on-mac/) 👈🏽.

 *General instructions:*